 Of course, you don't have to wait for National Bike to Work Day to start biking to work.
-Begin now and it's almost guaranteed you'll be getting a great cardiovascular workout, start to shed pounds, and save lots of money on gas prices and parking.
+Begin now and it's almost guaranteed you'll be getting a great cardiovascular workout, shed unwanted pounds, and save lots of money on gas prices and parking.

-Remember that auto commuters also have a stake in promoting National Bike to Work Day, since the more people bike to work, the greater the chances of uncongested auto traffic on our nation's highways.
+Remember that auto commuters also have a stake in promoting National Bike to Work Day.
+As more people bike to work, the greater the chances of uncongested auto traffic on our nation's highways.